pine-vm/pine/explore/internal-analysis/2026-08-26-pine-vm-cache-configurability-implementation-log.md

   Therefore only one scheduler operation existed at a time and no speculative work could overlap.
 The fix adds an asynchronous submission path rather than changing worker ownership or cache merging.
+- `textDocument/didChange` is an LSP notification without a request ID, so `$/cancelRequest` cannot target it.
+Document updates now use an internal per-URI sequence, version, and cancellation source: receipt updates the client overlay immediately, newer versions cancel older language-service work, and only the newest completion is accepted.
+- The previous document-change path held `_documentStateLock` while parsing in the language service.
+This both blocked receipt of newer versions and made cancellation impossible.
+Parsing now runs outside the document-state lock.
+- StreamJsonRpc request handlers now expose cancellation tokens for formatting, hover, completion, definition, document symbols, references, and rename.
+  Tokens flow through the revisioned scheduler and the intermediate Pine VM.
+  The LSP base protocol defines no general cancellation capability to announce;
+  the semantic-token `serverCancelSupport` capability is not applicable.
+- A pre-canceled scheduler submission previously passed its token to `Task.Run`.
+The delegate could therefore never run, leaving both the result and FIFO ordering task incomplete.
+Scheduler startup no longer uses the operation token; the processing routine observes cancellation and always advances the ordering chain.

 ## Validation History